Sunday, May 6, 2012

 There, tucked underneath him like he was the proudest hen in the flock, was a nest.

 A real nest.
 With real eggs.
 Several of them.
-Hidden behind the wheelbarrow by a few sneaky hens—and Gabe, bless his fluffy heart, had taken it upon himself to sit on them.
-Just casually, like this was his job now.
-Like he had accepted the call to motherhood and wasn't about to let those eggs go un-incubated on his watch.
+Hidden behind the wheelbarrow by a few sneaky hens.
+Gabe, bless his fluffy heart, had taken it upon himself to sit on them—gently, like this was his job now.
+He had accepted the call to motherhood and wasn’t about to let those eggs go un-incubated on his watch.

-So yes—while the other dogs are doing things like barking at raccoons or patrolling the fence line, Gabe has appointed himself… surrogate hen.
+While the other dogs are doing things like barking at raccoons or patrolling the fence line, Gabe has appointed himself surrogate hen.

 I guess every farm needs a Mother Hen.
-But sometimes, they come with paws, patience, and very, very confusing instincts.
+But sometimes, they come with paws, patience, and very, very confused instincts.
+And in Gabe’s case, an alarming amount of confidence that he could explain all this to the chicks when they hatch.

 Good grief, don't let him into the chicken coop.
 He could never fit into one of the nest boxes!!!!